hackclub/hackaccino/submissions/WebForestSim/README.md

 ## Live Website URL

 Link: https://boraayhan.github.io/WebForestSim/
-(Takes a second to load, but runs smoothly on most devices.)
+(Takes a second to load, but runs smoothly on most devices when loaded.)

 ## Code